atholcomb/projects/url_shortener/README.md

 # url_shortener
 Shortens standard URLs with a new redirect URL

-# You will need the `tqdm` package in order to run the script:
+# You will need the `tqdm` package to run the script:
 > https://github.com/tqdm/tqdm

 > pip install tqdm